News:

 • Karma: +0/-0

-2023-24 Winter Tour: Astounding ASKERNISH GC
+2023-24 Winter Tour: Astounding ASKERNISH GC New

 « on: May 08, 2024, 06:07:08 AM »

 Many people thought I was not right in the head for organizing an Outer Hebrides trip during March/April, but needs must.
 We figured it’s just as easy to catch horrible weather in June as it is in March.
-Besides, I have a healthy fear of midges and will happily sacrifice warmer weather for the absence of such.
+Besides, I have a healthy dislike of midges and will happily sacrifice warmer weather for the absence of such.
 The Winter Tour continued from Turnberry north to Oban for the night.
 From there we travelled further north to Mallaig, where we caught a ferry to Lochboisdale on South Uist.
 Our longest ferry journey covered without incident had us looking sideways at one another with relief.
 The weather was sunny, but decidedly chilly and it felt more so with a significant northerly wind.
 Of course, our reason for being on South Uist was to play Askernish.

 Lochboisdale